Braddock: Missing in Action III: Development

 Norris had a long-term deal with Cannon Films.
 They were in financial trouble and wanted a new Missing in Action film.
 Norris says that he was not interested in doing a third film until his brother Aaron told him about the Amerasian children: "In Vietnam there are 15,000 Amerasian children who are trapped there, considered outcasts, living a strictly non-existent life.
 So I started reading up on the subject and got emotionally involved".

 Norris was particularly affected by a segment he saw on the ABC TV show 20/20: "An American soldier fell in love over there in Vietnam, but the Army wouldn't let him marry her.
 He went back and tried to get her over because he knew she was pregnant.
 Finally, she had the baby over there and died.
 So the next 14 years he spent trying to locate (the child) and get him out of the country.
 But finally he did it, and there were tears and everything then.
 It really hit you".
 Norris wrote the script with James Bruner.

 Filming

 Filming was to start 1 December 1986 with Joseph Zito who directed the original film to direct, but due to creative and personal differences with Chuck Norris, Zito left the production.
 In March, Jack Smight was attached to direct.
 Eventually Aaron Norris wound up making his directorial debut on the film.
 Norris later said that Aaron saved Braddock after going through several other directors.
-Aaron Norris would go on to direct six more films with his brother, as well as helping him run Walker, Texas Ranger.

 On May 30, 1987, four military and police officers were killed in an AUH-76 helicopter of the Philippine Air Force accident during filming in the Philippines.
-There would also be a fatal helicopter crash in a later Norris film, Delta Force 2: The Colombian Connection.

 Norris thought that it was the best film he ever made prior to its release.